-CBE Fellows are a select group of motivated students that function as a leadership team to organize CBE events and act as student ambassadors.
+CBE Fellows are a select group of motivated students that function as a leadership team to support CBE programming and act as student ambassadors.
 Activities are structured to enable students to include this position on their respective resumes as a valuable work experience.
+To qualify for this position, students must have a keen interest in both business and economics, maintain a good academic standing, and regularly attend all CBE activities.

 What kinds of activities are the CBE Fellows involved in?

-- Providing student feedback to the Economics department on a wide variety of subjects
+- Provide student feedback on a wide variety of subjects,

-- Providing student support for all Center for Business & Economics activities
+- Support all Center for Business & Economics activities.

 Why Become a Fellow?